Student Assessment of Instruction (SAI)

 All students must complete an SAI for each faculty member/class.
 We will send you several reminders to ensure you have time to complete the SAIs for your classes.
-If you do not complete the assessments by the deadline, your final grades and official transcripts will be unavailable until you complete all SAIs for your courses.
+If you do not complete the assessments by the deadline, your final grades and official transcripts will be unavailable.
 If you do complete all of your SAIs before the deadline, your grades will be available to view when the system is opened after grades have been posted for that term.

 How much time will it take to complete an SAI?

 There are 15 questions that ask for a ranking from poor to excellent plus a place to put written comments.
 Once you click submit, the assessment is completed.
 Here is a list of the questions:

 - Clarity of Communication of Ideas and Information

 - Instructor's Command of the Subject

 - Based on your performance to date, what grade do you anticipate earning in this course?